DataDog/hiring-engineers/answers.md

 * Warning threshold of 500
 * Alerting threshold of 800
-* Sending a notification if there is No Data for this query over the past 10m.
+* Sending a notification if there is No Data for this query over the previous 10m.

 ![Alert conditions](/images/3_2_monitor.PNG)